packbackbooks/engineering-docs/careers/readme.md

 * for a sustained period of time.

 All engineers should know (or feel empowered to ask their manager) how they are tracking against their current and next level at any given time.

+## Credits

+Packback's engineering ladder was inspired by documentation published by [Rent the Runway](https://dresscode.renttherunway.com/blog/ladder), [Kickstarter](https://kickstarter.engineering/the-kickstarter-engineering-and-data-team-ladder-96996c3b327), [GitLab](https://handbook.gitlab.com/handbook/engineering/careers/) on their engineering ladders.
+Thanks to them for open-sourcing that information.